Presentation: Introduction to Software Process (PDF)

 Activities, actions, and tasks use inputs including work products (created by previous work), guidance, standards, checklists, and more, collectively called artifacts.
 A work product is the output of the activity, action, or task.

 For any activity or task you need a clear goal and a way to know when the task is “done”.
-That is an acceptance criteria.
+That is, acceptance criteria (often more than 1).

 In Waterfall or any linear process, engineers feel compelled to “get it right” the first time, leading to Analysis Paralysis – which aflicts decision-making of all forms.
 As a result, engineers prolong work to ensure that nothing is overlooked.
 This, too, causes schedule overrun and often fails anyway.